ecmwf-projects/ai-vegetation-fuel/README.md

 This includes all the packages required for running the code in the repository.

 ### Data Description
 7 years of global historical data, from 2010 - 2016 will be used for developing the machine learning models.
 All data used in this project is propietary and NOT meant for public release.
-Xarray and netCDF libraries are used for working with the multi-dimensional geospatial data.
+Xarray, NumPy and netCDF libraries are used for working with the multi-dimensional geospatial data.
   - **Datasets**:
     - Above Ground Biomass
     - Weather Anomalies